 - General Fund The General Fund is the general operating fund of the Authority.
 It is used to account for all financial resources except those required to be accounted for in another fund.
-Beginning in 2018, the Authority began closing all end-of-year fund balances to the General Fund.
-The classifications of fund balances, after transfer to the General Fund, retained their respective designations. - Jefferson Center District The Jefferson Center District Fund is a capital projects fund used to account for the financial activities related to this urban renewal area. - Ralston Fields The Ralston Fields Fund is a capital projects fund used to account for the financial activities of this urban renewal area, which includes the Arvada Ridge public improvement area. - Northwest Arvada The Northwest Arvada Fund is a capital projects fund used to account for the financial activities of this urban renewal area. - Olde Town The Olde Town Fund is a capital projects fund used to account for the financial activities of this urban renewal area. - Village Commons The Village Commons Fund is a capital projects fund used to account for the financial activities of this urban renewal area.
+Prior to 2019, all remaining fund balances were closed into the general fund.
+During 2019, the Authority transferred fund balances of Ralston Fields and Village Commons back to those respective funds for future development.
+The classifications of fund balances, after transfer from the General Fund, retained their respective designations. - Jefferson Center District The Jefferson Center District Fund is a special revenue fund used to account for the financial activities related to this urban renewal area. - Ralston Fields The Ralston Fields Fund is a special revenue fund used to account for the financial activities of this urban renewal area, which includes the Arvada Ridge public improvement area. - Northwest Arvada The Northwest Arvada Fund is a special revenue fund used to account for the financial activities of this urban renewal area. - Olde Town The Olde Town Fund is a special revenue fund used to account for the financial activities of this urban renewal area. - Village Commons The Village Commons Fund is a special revenue fund used to account for the financial activities of this urban renewal area.